Pace was the first transit agency in northeastern Illinois and the second

 the Pace or contractor's garage that operates the service first.
 The garage

 phone number is on the schedule.
 If you are unable to reach the garage or require

 TTY, call the RTA Travel Information Center at: 836-7000 (voice), no area code

 is required, or 1-800-439-2202 (TTY).
 Ask to speak to a supervisor, who will contact

 Pace emergency staff.

-Priority Seating/Securement Area
+Priority Seating/Securement Area A priority seating area

 With the exception of passengers who may require water or a snack for health